 IELTS is the only Secure English Language Test (SELT) that UK Visas and Immigration (UKVI) accepts for visa applicants applying both inside and outside the UK.
 It also satisfies the conditions for Australian immigration.

-The TOEFL and Pearson Test of English Academic is also acceptable, as are the Test of English as a Foreign Language (TOEFL) and the Pearson Test of English Academic.
+The TOEFL and Pearson Test of English Academic are also acceptable, as are the Test of English as a Foreign Language (TOEFL) and the Pearson Test of English Academic.

 There is also a “band 0” score for people who did not take the test.
-Institutions are advised not to accept a more than two years old report as genuine unless the user can demonstrate that they have worked to maintain their level.
+Institutions are advised not to accept a report older than two years as genuine unless the user can demonstrate that they have worked to maintain their level.

 Over 3 million tests were administered in more than 140 countries in 2017, up from 2 million in 2012, 1.7 million in 2011, and 1.4 million in 2009.
 For the first time, IELTS administered over one million exams in a single 12-month period in 2007, making it the world’s most popular English language examination for higher education and immigration.